 Helping your child at home – Phonics – Phonics is the cornerstone of literacy, the word comes from the Greek word, phone, meaning ‘voice’ or ‘sound’.
 It therefore indicates a method of learning to read and write English that concentrates on sounds, or, to be more precise, the sounds the letters make.

 Helping your child at home – Reading – Children recognise familiar signs and word patterns.
 We believe that working together as parents and teachers we can give children the best start in developing their literacy skills.

-Helping your child at home – Mark making contains a range of advice and ideas to help you to support your child with their writing (mark making).
+Mark Making booklet contains a range of advice and ideas to help you to support your child with their writing (mark making).

 One of the ways children develop literacy and early reading skills is to retell favourite stories using a storyboard.
 Here is the story of The Little Red Hen.
 You could try this at home with one of your favourite stories.